Tinder/CombineUI/README.md

 ### Supported Types

-As every CombineUI property wrapper may be used with subclasses of its supported wrapped type, this property wrapper is compatible with `UIControl` subclasses, including (but not limited to) the following:
+Just as every CombineUI property wrapper may be used with subclasses of its supported wrapped type, this property wrapper is compatible with `UIControl` subclasses, including (but not limited to) the following:

   - `UIButton`
   - `UIDatePicker`